 Today startups are widely recognized as the growth engines of the nation.
 They are the primary source of job generation and technological upliftment of a nation.
 They create impactful solutions via innovation and scalable technologies.
 They play a significant role in socio-economic development and transformation.

 When you invest in startups, you are fueling the job creation process and powering innovation.
-Innovation is crucial to keep yourself, and the world updated in this fast tech world.
+Innovation is crucial to keep yourself, and the world updated in this fast-tech world.
 Startups are creating numerous job opportunities in the community.
 Startup businesses created over 3 million jobs in 2020 alone.
-Startups are the best options for investors looking to create an impact and support job creations in their community.
+Startups are the best options for investors looking to create an impact and support job creation in their community.